-- The vast majority of apartments in Winston-Salem are unfurnished and you will be responsible for furnishing the apartment.
+- The majority of apartments in Winston-Salem are unfurnished and you will be responsible for furnishing the apartment.

 - You should not hesitate to call the management office if you have a problem with your apartment, such as noisy neighbors, leaky faucet, etc.

 - When you look at an apartment, make sure that you ask the management about any rent specials that they might have.
 Many local complexes run specials throughout the year.
-Even if they don’t have any advertised specials, a discount might be available f you ask.
+Even if they don’t have any advertised specials, a discount might be available if you ask.